tzielins/private-fair-for-busy-biologists/episodes/01-OS-and-FAIR.md

 - What is Open Science?
 - How can I benefit from Open Science?
 - What are the FAIR guidelines?
-- Why being FAIR matters?
+- Why is being FAIR important?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Identify parts of the Open Science movement, their goals and motivations
+- Identify the components of the Open Science movement, their goals, and motivations.
-- Explain the main benefits of Open Science
+- Explain the key benefits of Open Science.
-- Recognize the barriers and risks in the adoption of Open Science practices
+- Recognize the barriers and challenges associated with adopting Open Science practices.
-- Recognize typical issues that prevent data re-use
+- Identify common issues that hinder data reusability.
-- Understand the FAIR principles
+- Understand the FAIR principles.

 ::::::::::::::::::::::::::::::::::::::::::::::::